kazumits/ddHodge.jl/README.md

 ![ddHodge workflow](.github/images/overview.png)

-A Julia package for reconstructing grad, div, and curl from sampled velocities.
+A Julia package for reconstructing potential, divergence and curl from sampled velocities.

 ## Install